Jodi Walker, MA, CCC-SLP, COM, CYT

-Floortime/child directed interventions with autistic individuals
+Patient directed interventions with neurodivergent individuals

-Strength based treatment/functional life skills for older individuals with disabilities
+Strength based treatment/functional life skills/targeting fulfillment

 Jodi also provides wellness coaching for adults including postural/alignment work, yoga private lessons, elimination of oral habits, improving cranio-facial-respiratory health, etc. and outdoor unstructured play experiences for children and families.
-She is currently training in John Barnes Myofascial Release (MFR).

-Max Doman, MS, CCC-SLP
+Max Doman, MS, CCC-SLP, PC

 Jim Basten has come out of his retirement to find a new career as a therapy assistant.
 He is a presence of light and love in our practice and donates his time to the work.
 He cannot believe that after years of laboring outside he is choosing to spend time traipsing around after children outdoors yet here he is and he loves it.

 Maureen Meyer (Aunt M) found her way to Center for Svedhyaya Therapy Services through her sister, Jodi Walker.
 Prior to her conversion to nature lover, she was an office dweller and had a career as a CPA in the finance sector.
 A long, circuitous path led her from the world of finance to living in Australia and completing a Master’s in International Social Development, to embarking on the “original” non-profit career of Full-Time Parent, to volunteering and serving on Boards for non-profits working with children and families, to becoming a certified Hatha Yoga Instructor, and to singing with DePaul Community Chorus, her Trio Mother May I, and – when she’s lucky – with her sister Jodi.
 As a recovering CPA, Maureen is extremely grateful for the opportunity to play and explore with your children in nature.
 You will find her singing, dancing and immersed in make-believe at all times!